Interview Spotlight: Making Social Shoppable

 The method by which consumers are purchasing luxury items has changed significantly.
 Consumers now look at influencers to form their brand preferences, instead of the brand itself.

-Such is the trend towards mobile commerce that luxury brands see the most success in delivering a cross channel transactional experience via social media.
-Influencers are already leading this charge via LIKLEtoKNOW.it and represent the key to mobile and social engagement for brands.
+Such is the trend towards mobile commerce that luxury brands see the most success in delivering a cross-channel transactional experience via social media.
+Influencers are already leading this charge via LIKEtoKNOW.it and represent the key to mobile and social engagement for brands.

 What is the main challenge that brands face when working with influencers?